doitintl/doit-easily-marketplace/docs/install-cloudrun.md

 # Install the app into Cloud Run

-The `app_deploy` terraform module installs the following features
+The `app_deploy` terraform module will install & configure the following components/features:

-* deploy the backend integration into cloud run (must run as the service account `doit-easily` created previously)
+* Deploy the backend integration into Cloud Run (must run as the service account `doit-easily` created previously).

-* create a push subscription on the topic `projects/cloudcommerceproc-prod/topics/ISV-public`, using the cloud run backend integration URL for the push endpoint
+* Create a push subscription on the topic `projects/cloudcommerceproc-prod/topics/ISV-public`, using the Cloud Run backend integration URL for the push endpoint.

-* deploy the backend UI into cloud run (optional if `AUTO_APPROVE_ENTITLEMENTS` is set true)
+* Deploy the backend UI into Cloud Run (optional if `AUTO_APPROVE_ENTITLEMENTS` is set to `true`).

-* deploy the frontend UI into cloud run (optional, you can deploy your own frontend integration if you want)
+* Deploy the frontend UI into Cloud Run (optional, you can also deploy your own frontend integration).

-* enable authentication for the backend (IAP)
+* Enable authentication for the backend (IAP).